osc-vitap/OSC-Docs/README.md

 # OSC-Talks
 ## What is OSC-Talks?

 We are back with yet another, witty and functional series, Open-Source Talks.
-We, through the medium of this series, assure to imbibe basic tech - knowledge through various sessions planned out over the course of this year.
+We, through the medium of this series, assure to give you insights of what is Open Source, and imbibe basic tech - knowledge through various sessions planned out over the course of this year.
 Ranging from Git to the imminent software in the realm of open source, we assure to tweak your wit.

 ## What is OSC-Talks Session-1 About?
 OSC Talks **Session-1** is a Hand's on Session on Git, where you will learn: